breimanntools/aaanalysis/CONTRIBUTING.rst

     3. General Guidelines:
     - Use Hypothesis for property-based testing, but test parameters individually for the Normal Cases Test Class .
     - Tests should be clear, concise, and non-redundant.
-    - Do not leave any placeholders like "TODO", "Fill this", "Add ..." incomplete.
+    - Code must be complete, without placeholders like 'TODO', 'Fill this', or 'Add ...'.
-    - Expose potential issues in the TARGET FUNCTION.
+    - Explain potential issues in the TARGET FUNCTION.

     Output Expectations:
     - Two test classes: one for normal cases (individual parameters) and one for complex cases (combinations).
     - In Normal Cases, one function = one parameter tested.
-    - Total: at least 30 unique tests, 150+ lines of code.
+    - Aim for at least 30 unique tests, totaling 150+ lines of code.

     Reminder: In Normal Cases, it's crucial to test parameters individually.
-Create the Python code for all cases!
+Carefully create the Python code for all cases!
     "

 ChatGPT has a token limit, which may truncate responses.
 To continue, simply ask **continue processing** or something